dcoapp/app/README.md

 # Probot: DCO

-a GitHub Integration built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
+A GitHub Integration built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
 It requires all commit messages to contain the `Signed-off-by` line with an email address that matches the commit author.

+✋ Wanna check your pull requests using a GitHub Actions workflow instead?
+See [alternatives](#alternatives) below.

 ## Usage